Tie Guan Yin Oolong Qingxiang (Delicate Fragrance)

 In total, the “becoming” of ´Tie Guan Yin oolong tea consists of 7 steps:

 3. Breaking up of leaf surfaces

-With the describe climate conditions, the Tie Guan Yin will develop its particularly high content of aminophenol components (amino acids) in the tea leaves, which is giving this tea is very unique taste, along with other special quality characteristics.
+At proper climate conditions, the Tie Guan Yin will develop a particularly high content of aminophenol components (amino acids) in the tea leaves.
+This is, what gives this tea is very unique fragrance and taste.

-Our producer partner in Anxi county, the Dongquin family, looking back on many generations of history and experience in the cultivation and processing of Tie Guan Yin, divides their Ti Kuan Yin into 4 quality grades, the two highest of which are the Chunxiang 醇香茶 (mellow tea class) and the Qingxiang ,清香茶 (delicate fragrance type).
+Our producer partner in Anxi, the Dongquin family, draws on generations of experience in the cultivation and processing of Tie Guan Yin Oolong tea.
+They divide their Ti Kuan Yin into 4 quality grades, the two highest of which are the Chunxiang 醇香茶 (mellow tea class) and the Qingxiang ,清香茶 (delicate fragrance type).

-Of course, Tie Guan Yin can also be prepared in a more western way, with infusion periods of 2-3 minutes/infusion.
-This way, the individual infusions will have a slightly more intensive taste, but will still develop no bitterness at all.
+Of course, Tie Guan Yin can also be prepared in a more western way, with 3-5 minutes steeping for a first infusion.
+This way, 2-3 individual infusions will have a more intensive taste, but still develop no bitterness at all.

 Alternatively, please also try our Tie Guan Yin Chunxiang (Mellow Tea Type), as well as for more detailed backgrounds and information to Tie Guan Yin Oolong tea in general our pertaining articles in Siam Tea Blog, Sourcing Tee in China – Chapter I: The Plan + Tie Guan Yin and Tie Guan Yin Oolong Tea – Qingxiang vs. Chunxiang.